Last Updated on

 The Vortex Optics Crossfire II is a phenomenal scope for shooters of all calibers.
 It’s rugged, reliable, and really sets the bar as to what a scope should strive to be—especially for one that costs under $200.

-And if you’re really looking to tighten the belt, the CVLIFE Hunting Rifle Scope provides the best bang for your buck.
+And if you’re really looking to tighten the belt, the CVLIFE Hunting Rifle Scope provides the best rifle scopes for the money.

 Hopefully, our reviews have helped to home in on what it means to be the budget rifle scope.
 Some of these scopes go to show that you don’t have to cost a thousand bucks to perform like it.

 Robert’s obsession with all things optical started early in life, when his optician father would bring home prototypes for Robert to play with.
 Nowadays, Robert is dedicated to helping others find the right optics for their needs.
 His hobbies include astronomy, astrophysics, and model building.
 Originally from Newark, NJ, he resides in Santa Fe, New Mexico, where the nighttime skies are filled with glittering stars.